nyl-auster/microframework/README.md

 packages/okc/example package can be used as a starter to create a new package quickly.

-Manul Quickstart : Hello World
+Create a Hello World Resource
 ------------------------

 * Rename config/example.routes.php to config/routes.php